 Measurement & Analysis

-- Total cumulative pledged: This is the cumulative pledged on both Kickstarter and Indiegogo together.
+- Total cumulative pledged: this is the cumulative pledged on both Kickstarter and Indiegogo together.
 The values for 2011 and 2013 come directly from the data.
-The value for 2015 is a projected value and was calculated extrapolating historical growth data.
+The value for 2015 is a projected value and was calculated extrapolating historical growth data (2nd or 3rd order polynomial trend line, with R2 > 0.985).

 - “Pledged” money: The term “pledged” money includes all contributions made to a crowdfunding campaign whether the campaign was successful or not.